|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like:

-We meet at the OARS American River Outpost at 10:30 or 11:00 AM.
+We meet near our camp store at the OARS American River Outpost at 10:30 or 11:00 AM.
 Roads around here are winding, so please be sure to allow for plenty of travel time.
 Our river-side campground and base of operations is in the heart of the twin towns of Lotus and Coloma.
 Our peaceful hideaway is surrounded by plenty of history, recreational opportunities and cultural activities.

 After you check in with your trip leader, your guides will deliver an orientation and safety talk and fit you with your safety gear.
 Several miles of Class II rapids allow you to warm up and enjoy and plenty of swimming opportunities before entering the ever-exciting “Gorge” later in the day.

 Come lunchtime, we will pull over to a beach for a delicious picnic.
 Your guides will lay out an abundant spread of cold cuts, cheeses, veggies and breads, or perhaps a tasty taco salad for roll-your-own burritos.
 Lunch is always accompanied by fruit, cookies, cold water and lemonade.
+There is access to a BLM pit-toilet restroom at our lunch location.
 After lunch, canyon walls constrict the flow of the river, creating an action-packed series of enjoyable Class III rapids.

 When we reach our take-out point at the Salmon Falls Bridge, our shuttle vehicles take us back to our campsite where you are welcome to take a swim or a hot shower, join a game of horseshoes, or sit back and relax with a beverage as your guides prepare dinner.
 Your dinner could be anything from barbecued steak to Dutch oven lasagna.
 Tasty desserts are always a big hit.